Designers in New York unveil possible Oscar red carpet scene stealers

-NEW YORK (Reuters) - With grandiose gowns, skin-skimming dresses and a nod to old Hollywood glamor, designers in New York served up couture treats to entice fashion’s elite ahead of the world’s most-watched runway at Sunday’s Academy Awards red carpet.
+NEW YORK, Feb 18 (Reuters) - With grandiose gowns, skin-skimming dresses and a nod to old Hollywood glamour, designers in New York served up couture treats to entice fashion’s elite ahead of the world’s most-watched runway at Sunday’s Academy Awards red carpet.

 “It moves the needle in terms of publicity and recognition,” said James Mischka, of the design duo Badgley Mischka, about being featured on the red carpet.
 “It can make a career.”